Patrick Moravec avatar

-Command line programs are practical for many applications and can save you a lot of work.
-Today I'm going to introduce you to a very helpful command line program for WordPress: WP-CLI.
+Command line programmes are practical for many applications and can save you a lot of work.
+Today I’m going to introduce you to a very helpful command line programme for WordPress: WP-CLI.

-The platform has to face new challenges these days.
-This is partly due to the fact that the web is becoming more and more technically sophisticated, but also because the majority of websites are based on outdated code.
-Many (and especially more experienced people) would also like to have features like the familiar command line.
-And not without reason - this great tool can also be used when using WordPress and can make many processes easier for you too!
+Nowadays, the platform has to face new challenges.
+This is partly due to the fact that the web is becoming ever more technically sophisticated, but also because the majority of websites are based on outdated code.
+Many (and especially more experienced people) would also like to have features such as the familiar command line.
+And not without reason – this great tool can also be used when using WordPress and can also make many processes easier for you!

-To understand what WP-CLI is, let's start with the "CLI".
-In German, we would translate a CLI (Command Line Interface) as a "command line program".
-You can quickly understand what this is by pressing Win+R on Windows, entering "cmd" and waiting to see what happens.
-On Mac, all you have to do is start the "Terminal" application.
-The box with the cryptic lines that opens there is usually rather daunting for inexperienced people - but with increasing technical knowledge it becomes more and more familiar.
+To understand what WP-CLI is, let’s start with the “CLI”.
+In German, we would translate a CLI (Command Line Interface) as a “command line programme”.
+You can quickly familiarise yourself with what this is by pressing Win+R on Windows, entering “cmd” and waiting to see what happens.
+On Mac, all you have to do is start the “Terminal” application.
+The box with the cryptic lines that opens there is usually rather daunting for inexperienced people – but with increasing technical knowledge it becomes more and more familiar.

-A command line program then not only creates a kind of "feel-good atmosphere", but can also save a lot of work!
-To become good at developing and programming systems, working with command line interfaces in any form is an important part.
+A command line programme then not only creates a kind of “feel-good atmosphere”, but can also save a lot of work!
+To become good at developing and programming systems, working with command line interfaces in any form is an important component.

 CLIs have been used for as long as computers have existed.
 The principle is very simple: you give one or more commands to the interface and your computer executes them.
 For example, this command outputs the user name with which you are currently logged in to your PC:

 However, this is not very intuitive and requires you to know what you want your computer to do and how.
-That's why Graphic User Interfaces (GUI) such as Windows and Mac OS emerged to control the computer in a visually appealing way.
+That’s why Graphic User Interfaces (GUI) such as Windows and Mac OS emerged, allowing the computer to be controlled in a visually appealing way.
 These graphical user interfaces eventually became the standard way for people to interact with computers.

 But the benefits of CLIs are considerable: the two most important are the increase in work efficiency and the automation of repetitive tasks.
 Now that you know what a CLI is, let’s take a closer look at WP-CLI.

-What is WP-CLI and what is it used for?
+What is WP-CLI and what is it for?

 What is WP-CLI and why should you use it?
 In short, WP-CLI is a file that allows you to execute specific commands in the WordPress terminal.
 You can find a complete list of commands in the official WP-CLI documentation.
 It is also possible to create your own WP-CLI commands.
 You can read how this works in the “Commands Cookbook“.